Healthy Places - Healthy Housing

 Public housing provides support and services to people with special needs such as affordability, aging or disability.
 Residents in public housing often have a higher risk of problems such as overcrowding, crime, fragile family structures or old buildings.
 Poor safety and security can negatively impact health.
 The way public housing is planned, developed, managed and maintained can benefit the health of families as well as communities.
 Public housing can promote health by having green spaces, sidewalks and other opportunities for reducing stress and increasing physical activity.
 In Chicago, trees were shown to increase the use outdoor spaces near public housing while decreasing crime.
 Public housing can benefit residents when it pairs with public transit or child care to assist residents with maintaining employment.
 Public housing can readily maintain healthy policies like smoke-free housing to the benefit everyone living there, especially children and people with asthma.
 Some public housing complexes are big enough to be their own neighborhood.
 No matter the size, public housing can benefit their neighborhood by supporting community needs.
 The National Center for Health in Public Housing has resources to help residents and operators of public housing.

 The outdoor yards of our homes can be great places to get physical activity, reconnect with nature or grow healthy foods.
 The University of Tennessee’s Extension is a statewide educational organization that brings research-based information about agriculture, family and consumer sciences, and resource development to the people of Tennessee where they live and work.
-Check out UT's Residential and Consumer Horticulture webpage for information about growing vegetables, flowers, lawns, ornamentals and native plants.
+Check out UT's Residential and Consumer Horticulture information about growing vegetables, flowers, lawns, ornamentals and native plants.
 UT's Extension programs address the horticultural needs of homeowners and the general public in regards to proper management of home lawns, gardens and ornamental landscapes.

 Centers for Disease Control and Prevention (CDC)